raphaelsalak/dog-image-api-testing/README.md

-# yard-sale-flipper (MVP)
+#Dog images
-Integrates ebay api and barcode scanner to quickly see if a product could be profitable or not.
+Integrates dog api to display an image of a new dog on the screen.

 # Getting Started with Create React App